WGLab/PhenoGPT/README.md

 To use LLaMA model, please apply for access first and download it into the local drive.
 [Instruction](https://huggingface.co/docs/transformers/main/model_doc/llama)

-## Reproduce Model
-You can reproduce PhenoGPT model via OpenAI using BiolarkGSC+ dataset.
-We recommend to follow this [notebook](https://github.com/WGLab/PhenoGPT/blob/main/PhenoGPT.ipynb) script for details.

 ## Fine-tuning
 You can reproduce PhenoGPT model with different base models on BiolarkGSC+ dataset.
-To fine-tune a specialized phenotype recognition language model, we recommend to follow this [notebook](https://github.com/WGLab/PhenoGPT/blob/main/PhenoGPT.ipynb) script for details.
+To fine-tune a specialized phenotype recognition language model, we recommend to follow this [notebook](https://github.com/WGLab/PhenoGPT/blob/main/run_phenogpt.ipynb) script for details.

 ## Inference
 If you want to simply implement PhenoGPT on your local machine for  inference, the fine-tuned models are saved in the [model](https://github.com/WGLab/PhenoGPT/tree/main/model) directory.
-Please follow the inference section of the script to run your model.
+Please follow the inference section of the [script](https://github.com/WGLab/PhenoGPT/blob/main/run_phenogpt.ipynb) to run your model.